videlec/max_plus/README.md

 - `n` - the number of matrices

-- `diag` - describes whether the diagonal is constant equal to 0 (`'c'`), similar in each of the `n` matrices (`'s'`) or variable (`'v'`).
+- `diag` - describes whether the diagonal is zero (`'z'`), same in each of the `n` matrices (`'s'`) or variable (`'v'`).
 This is optional and default to `'v'`.

-- `surdiag` - describes whether the surdiagonal is constant, similar or variable.
+- `surdiag` - describes whether the surdiagonal is constant, same or variable.
   This is also optional.

 - `ch` - (optional) set the convex hull engine (could be one of 'ppl', 'cdd'